+Customers gave this SSD a 4.7 out of 5.0 stars on Amazon, making it one of the higher product ratings on this list.
 With the speeds and additional features, this SSD is a great choice.

 This HDD offers two terabytes of data storage, which is perfect for gamers.
 Sizing in at 3.5 inches, the BarraCuda gives you speeds of 7200 RPM, making it the ideal choice for people looking for the right balance of storage, quality, and speed.
 You can also rest easy with a 2-year warranty that is included with each purchase.